Orchesty/orchesty/bridge/README.md

 **Global limits (resource + message integrity):**

 - A background goroutine fetches limits from the PHP backend (`GET {BACKEND_URL}/api/status`) and polls MongoDB every `LIMITS_CHECK_INTERVAL` seconds (default 60).
 - The `storageGb` limit from the backend is converted to MB via \*1024.
-The `messages` limit is used as-is.
+The `messages` and `trashDuplicationLimit` values are used as-is.
 On fetch error, the last successfully fetched values remain in effect.
 - Resource limit sums the latest `storage_size_mb` (MongoDB), `total_disk_mb` (RabbitMQ), and `total_data_size_mb` (Loki) from the metrics database (`METRICS_DSN`).
-- Message integrity limit counts documents in the `limiter` collection and `UserTask` documents with `type: "trash"` on the bridge's own database.
+- Message integrity limit sums documents in the `limiter` collection and `total_messages` from the latest `rabbitmq_metrics` entry in the metrics database.
 - When a limit is exceeded, an atomic flag is set and all incoming messages are immediately acked and dropped (no processing, no storage, no retry).
 - A notification is sent once on state transition (OK -> exceeded, exceeded -> OK) via both HTTP to starting-point and RabbitMQ event with type `limit_overflow`.
 - If metrics-collector collections don't exist, they are treated as 0 (no false positives).